matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-18-day_033_asciinema.md

 ### 5. **How to use asciinema?**

-First you need to install asciinema onto your device.
+First, you need to install asciinema onto your device.
 There are many ways to do that listed [here](https://asciinema.org/docs/installation).
 Because I am using Debian Linux (Kali runs on Debian) I am going to use the apt command.

     Step 0 (optional):